mienxiu/mienxiu.github.io/_posts/2022-02-26-threads-and-concurrency.md

 A traditional process has a single execution context that can only execute at one CPU at a given point of time.
 If a process can have multiple execution contexts, it can take advantage of multi-core systems.

 ## Definition
-A thread is an excution context of a process.
+A thread is an execution context of a process.
 In other words, it is a basic unit of CPU utilization.

 A traditional process with a single thread of control is called *single-threaded* process.